ghostnetic/adblock-filter-compiler/README.md

 # AdBlock Filter Compiler

-This repository contains a Python script that generates an AdBlock filter list by combining and processing multiple blocklists, host files, and domain lists.
-The script removes duplicates and outputs a sorted list of domains in AdBlock syntax format.
+This repository offers a Python script that combines and processes various blocklists, host files, and domain lists to produce an AdBlock filter list.
+A sorted list of domains in AdBlock syntax format is produced after the script eliminates duplicates.

 ## Features